loophp/service-alias-autoregister-bundle/README.md

 }
 ```

-This bundle fix that.
-It inject the proper service based on its parameter name.
+When the bundle is enabled, you can inject the repository using an interface,
+using a specific parameter name.

 ```php
 <?php